top of page

 Then quick as the scene’s swept, the storm’s left.

-Where lake becomes sky my porch cannot tell.
+Where lake melts into sky, the porch cannot tell.

 Appreciation: